Wesley Clark: Military career

-Clark's military career began July 2, 1962, when he entered the United States Military Academy at West Point, New York.
+Clark's military career began 2 July 1962, when he entered the United States Military Academy at West Point, New York.
 He later said that Douglas MacArthur's famous "Duty, honor, country" speech was an important influence on his view of the military.
 The speech was given to the class of 1962 several months before Clark entered West Point, but a recording was played for his class when they first arrived.

 Clark sat in the front in many of his classes, a position held by the highest performer in class.
-Clark participated heavily in debate, was consistently within the top 5% of his class as a whole (earning him "Distinguished Cadet" stars on his uniform) and graduated as valedictorian of West Point.
-The valedictorian is first to choose a career specialty in the Army, and Clark selected armor.
-He met Gertrude Kingston, whom he later married, at a USO dance for midshipmen and West Point cadets.
+Clark participated heavily in debate, was consistently within the top 5% of his class as a whole (earning him "Distinguished Cadet" stars on his uniform) and graduated as valedictorian of his class.
+The valedictorian is allowed to choose their career specialty in the Army, and Clark selected armor.
+He met Gertrude Kingston (whom he later married) at a USO dance for midshipmen and West Point cadets.

 Clark applied for a Rhodes Scholarship during his senior year at West Point, and learned in December 1965 that he had been accepted.
 He spent his summer at the United States Army Airborne School at Fort Benning, Georgia.
 He completed his master's degree in Philosophy, Politics, and Economics (PPE) at Magdalen College at the University of Oxford in August 1968.
 While he was at Oxford, a Jewish cousin of Clark's who lived in England telephoned him and informed him of his Jewish heritage, having received permission from Veneta Clark.
-Clark spent three months after graduation at Fort Knox, Kentucky, going through Armor Officer Basic Course, then went on to Ranger School at Fort Benning.
+Clark spent three months after graduation at Fort Knox, Kentucky, going through the Armor Officer Basic Course, then went on to Ranger School at Fort Benning.
 He was promoted to captain and was assigned as commander of the A Company of the 1st Battalion, 63rd Armor, 24th Infantry Division at Fort Riley, Kansas.